Applicants must hold an appropriate first degree with a minimum of 2:2 honours, or hold appropriate professional qualifications.

 Months of entry

-This programme will aim both to inform and equip the practitioner with the necessary skills to function in a modern clinical environment specialising in caring for the diabetes patient, and will be relevant to day-to-day NHS hospital and general practice.
+This course aims to inform and equip the practitioner with the necessary skills to function in a modern biomedical/clinical environment specialising in caring for the diabetes patient, and will be relevant to researchers, day-to-day NHS hospital and general practice.

 Qualification and course duration